Beyond Borders: What It Means to Be a Global Citizen

 Why Choose HU?

-• Become a global citizen
+Become a global citizen

 This minor is about your personal as well as your professional position in society.
 It will improve your self-knowledge, you will learn from the perspective of the other and understand your personal responsibilities in this world.

-• Vibrant university city Utrecht
+Vibrant university city Utrecht

 Beautiful Utrecht has lots of young people and excellent facilities for student life.
 It has a mediaeval city centre which is small enough to explore by foot or bicycle.
-Enjoy a drink next to the quaint canals or dine in one of the converted wharf cellars.

-• Utrecht Science Park Campus
+Benefits of the Utrecht Science Park Campus

-Studying at HU University of Applied Sciences Utrecht means you get to enjoy all the benefits of our modern campus, Utrecht Science Park (USP).
-A miniature city with the universities' buildings, student housing, restaurants, cafés, a sports centre, and much more, it enjoys excellent transport links to Utrecht and beyond.
+On Utrecht Science Park (USP) you'll find the universities' buildings, student housing, cafés, a sports centre, and much more.
+With excellent transport links to Utrecht city centre and beyond.

-• Inspiring international setting
+Inspiring international setting

 HU supports your ambitions.
-Our lecturers will tutor and assist you in making the most of this international programme.
 During your time in Utrecht, you will meet students from all over the world and make connections to last a lifetime.

 Interested in our Beyond the Borders: What It Means to Be a Global Citizen programme?